Never Miss a Beat - Get Updates Direct to Your Inbox

 It’s not unusual for sellers to have unrealistic expectations.
 The key is to be open to feedback.
 “Sellers need to be open to feedback and coming back down to reality,” Amanda says.
 The best way to do that is to rely on your advisors’ expertise and the right data to get you acclimated to the reality of the market.

-No, Broker’s Don’t “Set The Price”
+No, Internet Business Brokers Don’t “Set The Price”

 The answer is no, and here’s why.

-Brokers don’t set the price for your online business.
+Internet business brokers don’t set the price for your online business.
 “There’s no point in negotiating the value of your business with a broker because it’s not within their power to determine that,” Bryan says.

 Valuations are just an estimate of what you could fetch in the market.
-Unless your broker is psychic, they can’t know for certain what your business will earn from a buyer.
+Unless your internet business broker is psychic, they can’t know for certain what your business will earn from a buyer.
 So when you’re looking at a valuation, it’s important to remember that it’s a range that depends on a lot of factors.
 Don’t let competing valuations cloud your judgment or damage your sense of reality.
 That said, there are a lot of variables that go into selling a biz, so don’t hesitate to pick up the phone and pick a broker’s brain.
 We’re more than happy to let you pick away!